 As a commitment to our subscribers, we are dedicated to maintaining the highest standards of ethics in our research.
-While we aim to achieve success with our stock recommendations, we acknowledge that there may be instances of underperformance.
-To maintain transparency and accountability, we will consistently and objectively display the outcomes of all our recommendations on our Stock Ideas page.
+While we aim to achieve success with our stock selections, we acknowledge that not all ideas will be successful.
+To maintain transparency and accountability, we will consistently and objectively display the outcomes of all our selections on our Stock Ideas page.
 Portfolio performance is presented in accordance with the same principle.
 We believe that this commitment to ethics and openness will foster subscriber trust and confidence in our writings.

 - Markets rarely price assets accurately.
 Even though market prices are generally wrong, they should always be respected.